apigee/istio-mixer-adapter/README.md

 ### Bonus: Force JWT authentication

+Update the Istio authentication policy file to set your correct URLs:

+      jwts:
+      - issuer: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/verifyApiKey
+        jwks_uri: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/jwkPublicKeys
+      - issuer: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/token
+        jwks_uri: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/jwkPublicKeys

+The hostname (and ports) for these URLs should mirror what you used for `customer_base` config above, adjust as appropriate if you are using OPDK.

-Apply an Istio authentication policy:
+Now, apply your Istio authentication policy:

     istioctl create -f authentication-policy.yaml

-Calls to helloworld should now fail (with or without the API Key).
+Calls to helloworld should now fail (with or without the API Key):

     curl http://$HELLOWORLD_URL/hello